linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Financial Markets and Institutions 2/III. Liquidity of Assets/Class 7-CP, Repo, and the Crisis/sivs and calm in sub prime.md

 SIV-lites invest primarily in US RMBS (Charts 2 and 4), with the majority of these vehicles holding some US sub-prime exposures.
 Since these exposures are typically rated Aaa or Aa (Chart 4), and managers are incentivised to observe a strict pricing discipline owing to the rated nature of liabilities, the mark-to-market impact on the vehicles is limited.
 Net asset values<sup>1</sup> (NAVs) currently average  $95.4\%$  across the SIV-lite sub-sector (see Chart 6).
 The SIV capital model (also employed by SIV-lites) sizes capital adequacy dynamically; deteriorations in NAV are therefore immediately reflected in capital requirements.

 ![](https://cdn-mineru.openxlab.org.cn/result/2025-11-30/d3ef2b1a-f80c-4e06-8176-a68224827d0b/623c41d2f1e6d83158146ba1bbdcf62dec8bec516feab470ca8a252853e8a74d.jpg)
 Chart 1: Sector Composition - SIVs

-Chart 3:
+Chart 3: Sector and Rating Composition - SIVs

 ![](https://cdn-mineru.openxlab.org.cn/result/2025-11-30/d3ef2b1a-f80c-4e06-8176-a68224827d0b/58e05af8e6c3a6808d5328a98dbb827e4137a79cf473889a3f6315f1910673e9.jpg)
 Chart 2: Sector Composition - SIV-lites